Last updated on November 6th, 2019 at 01:32 pm

 Snorkeling off Cannon Beach will uncover artifacts from a 1715 Spanish ship wreck, and can make a good snorkeling experience, especially for children.
 Considerable marine life may be observed off both beaches in the seagrass beds.

 There are two nature trails, the Wild Tamarind Trail and the Mangrove Trail, which takes you out to an observation tower where you can view the park from a slight elevation.
+As of October 2019, the Mangrove Trail was closed as repairs continue on the boardwalk.

-Bicycles are good for transportation around the park from the campground with access to the paved bike trail alongside the Overseas Highway.
+Bicycles are good for transportation around the park from the campground with access to a paved bike trail alongside the Overseas Highway.
 This section of the trail is not picturesque.
 You would be better off racking your bikes further south.

 What else is nearby?